Rebooting Your business in 2022- What will this mean?

 When I talk to business leaders in North America and Europe, it comes down to a few key elements – here, I would like to concentrate on just two essential aspects. – the lifeblood of any company -Sales and Supply Chain.

 First, let us consider the full scope of this challenge.
 To switch off a business and its supply chain, manufacturing, service delivery, and customer orders with Government or CEO directives is relatively simple, especially when lives are at risk – “you just do it”.
 At an extreme, most business has evacuation processes for emergencies that are well-practiced.
 Most, if not all, have had no experience or tested processes to resume business after 2-5 months closure or operating at between 5% and 30%!
 And re-opening a business is anything but simple.
+And that was after lockdown but since many months we continue in unchartered waters.

 I have used the term REBOOT in the title of this article because this is more than a RESUME after the holidays.
 I’d like to use restarting a laptop as an analogy.